zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Ruby
 ----

-To use Ice for Ruby, you must add Ice bin directory to your PATH.
+To use Ice for Ruby, you must add the Ice bin directory to your PATH:

   > set PATH=<Ice installation root directory>\bin;%PATH%

-You must also set RUBYLIB so that the Ruby interpreter is able to load the Ice extension.
+You must also set RUBYLIB so that the Ruby interpreter is able to load the Ice extension:

  > set RUBYLIB=<Ice installation root directory>\ruby;%RUBYLIB%